7th April 2022 - 6 min read

-It is not an overstatement to say that 2020 has been a difficult year for many people, with the Covid-19 pandemic wreaking havoc across the world.
+It is not an overstatement to say that the past few years have been difficult for many people, with the Covid-19 pandemic wreaking havoc across the world.
 The economic consequences of the pandemic were and still are far-reaching, affecting many business across different industries – which in turn translated to many people having to find new jobs with another employer or becoming unemployed.

 We’ll discuss these and more in this article.

 The tax-filing process for someone who changed jobs in the previous year isn’t too different from the usual procedure, actually!
 It will involve some extra calculations and EA forms, but otherwise, everything else is pretty much the same.